April 1, 2023

 If you buy natural gas and/or transportation services from an energy marketer, the price you pay for your gas supplies and/or transportation depends on the terms of the contract and is excluded from this rate change.
 If you have questions about their charges, please contact them directly at the number found on your bill.
 For other services purchased from Enbridge Gas (natural gas transportation, storage and delivery), residential customer rate changes depend on your location.

-We understand that this is a challenging time for businesses.
-Enbridge Gas offers enhanced payment plans for customers who have concerns about their ability to pay their utility bill which will allow them to make smaller payments over time until the amount owing is repaid, and late fees will be waived during the repayment period.
+Enbridge Gas is committed to helping businesses manage their gas bills.
+We offer enhanced payment plans for customers who have concerns about their ability to pay their utility bill which will allow them to make smaller payments over time until the amount owing is repaid, and late fees will be waived during the repayment period.
 Find out more about available options for your business.

 Conservation is one of the best long-term ways to reduce energy costs.
 We understand that to stay competitive you need to closely monitor your ongoing energy use, invest in energy efficiency, and take advantage of valuable rebates and incentives.
 Enbridge Gas provides a range of tools and education to give consumers and businesses the power to take control and manage their energy use.